Apr 17, 2016

-Get a behind-the-scenes look at the Museum's signature program, meet 2015–16 artists in residence Jordan Casteel, EJ Hill and Jibade-Khalil Huffman and see their works in progress.
-The studios are located on the 3rd floor of the Studio Museum and all three artists will be present.
+Get a behind-the-scenes look at the Museum's signature program, meet 2015–16 artists in residence Jordan Casteel, EJ Hill, and Jibade-Khalil Huffman and see their works in progress.
+The studios are located on the third floor of the Studio Museum and all three artists will be present.

 Artists-in-Residence Open Studios is free and open to all.